 September 17, 1987, was just another night at famous Bloomington, Indiana, rock club, the Bluebird.
-Local band Ragin' Texans were on the bill, but music fans who dropped in for some live music got a lot more than that.
+Local band Ragin' Texans were on the bill, but patrons who dropped in for some live music that evening got a lot more than that.

 Also on the bill for Farm Aid III: Lou Reed, who must've gotten the memo about the Bluebird.
 After Mellencamp leads the club through a rousing rendition of "Little Pink House," he casually announces Lou Reed to the stage.
 The crowd goes wild, and even breaks into chants of "Lou!"
 Reed plugs in and runs the band through a greatest hits set including "Walk on the Wild Side," “Sweet Jane,” “Rock & Roll,” and “I Love You, Suzanne."